qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/fromjquery.rst

   var headers = $("h2,h3");   // jQuery

 In qooxdoo you use the static method ``qx.bom.Collection.query``, which expects a CSS like selector.
+Again, the ``$()`` shortcut is also possible.
 This is how the code in qooxdoo to query the document for h2 and h3 headers looks like:

 ::

   var headers = qx.bom.Collection.query("h2,h3");   // qooxdoo
+  var headers = $("h2,h3"); // qooxdoo shortuct